 Make this the year you finally lasso that monkey and get it to sit still.
 How?
 Here are 10 Ways to Tame Your Monkey Mind and Stop Mental Chatter.

 Journaling is a powerful life tool.
 It can help you to organize your thoughts, plan how to achieve your goals, and get in touch with your true feelings and wants.
 If you choose to add “Keep a Journal” to your New Year’s resolutions, here are two journaling techniques you can try.

 There are certain documents that every adult should have.
 This includes things such as a will, a durable power of attorney, and a letter of instruction.
 If your documents aren’t in order, make it a New Year’s Resolution to get them ready in the coming year.

 Plan a vacation.
+The world is a beautiful place, and there are many things to see.
 Next year, visit a country you’ve always wanted to see.
-If you’re not sure how you would achieve a goal to travel in 2016, here’s what to do.
+If you’re not sure how you would achieve a goal to travel in 2018, here’s what to do.

 Set the resolution to do good for others in the upcoming year.
 After all, you won’t just be benefiting those you help; you’ll also be benefiting yourself.
-Volunteering can give you a sense of purpose, increase your self-esteem, and make you happier.
-In 2016, get a helper’s high by volunteering.
+Volunteering can give you a sense of purpose, make your life more meaningful, increase your self-esteem, and make you happier.
+In 2020, get a helper’s high by volunteering.

 Download my free New Year’s Kit below.
 It contains the following worksheets: